-8. Professional Education: Educational programs are available to medical, administrative, nursing, pastoral-care, social-worker, and other hospital staff to increase awareness and knowledge about organ and tissue donation.
+8. Professional Education: Educational programs are available to medical, administrative, nursing, pastoral-care, social-worker, and other hospital staff to increase awareness and knowledge about organ, eye and tissue donation.
 Lifeline of Ohio is an approved provider of nursing continuing education CE’s through the Ohio Nurses Association.
 We also sponsor specialized educational offerings, such as Designated Requestor training (in collaboration with other recovery agencies in Central Ohio).

-Three other independently designated Organ Procurement Organizations serve the remainder of Ohio: LifeBanc in Cleveland, serving Northeast Ohio; LifeConnection of Ohio in Dayton and Toledo, serving Western Ohio; and Life Center Organ Donor Network in Cincinnati, serving Southwestern Ohio.
+Lifeline of Ohio promotes and coordinates the donation of organs and tissues in 37 Ohio counties along with Wood and Hancock counties in West Virginia (service area shaded below in green – click on image to enlarge).Three other independently designated Organ Procurement Organizations also serve Ohio: LifeBanc in Cleveland, serving Northeast Ohio; LifeConnection of Ohio in Dayton and Toledo, serving Western Ohio; and Life Center Organ Donor Network in Cincinnati, serving Southwestern Ohio.

 There are several methods available to individuals to report compliance and ethics issues or concerns.
 Feel free to use any of the following resources to address your questions or concerns about compliance-related policies and procedures:

 IN WRITING: Attn: Compliance Officer, Lifeline of Ohio, 770 Kinnear Road, Columbus, Ohio 43212